Subhodeep01/HMS---Harmful-Brain-Activity-Classification/README.md

 ## Methodology
 The project utilizes a combination of signal processing techniques, feature extraction, and machine learning algorithms for classification.
 Key steps in the methodology include:

-Preprocessing: Cleaning and preparing the EEG and spectrogram data for analysis, including noise reduction and normalization.
+**Preprocessing**: Cleaning and preparing the EEG and spectrogram data for analysis, including noise reduction and normalization.<br/>
-Feature Extraction: Identifying relevant features from the data that characterize different types of harmful brain activities.
+**Feature Extraction**: Identifying relevant features from the data that characterize different types of harmful brain activities.<br/>
-Model Training: Vector embeddings were created for the data before feeding into the model.
-Utilizing various machine learning algorithms such as LSTM(Long Short-Term Memory) and MLP(Multilayer Perceptron).
+**Model Training**: Vector embeddings were created for the data before feeding into the model.
+Utilizing various machine learning algorithms such as LSTM(Long Short-Term Memory) and MLP(Multilayer Perceptron).<br/>
-Model Evaluation: Assessing the performance of trained model using Kullback Liebler divergence between the predicted probability and the observed target.
+**Model Evaluation**: Assessing the performance of trained model using Kullback Liebler divergence between the predicted probability and the observed target.<br/>
-Submission: For each eeg_id in the test set, predict a probability for each of the vote columns.
+**Submission**: For each eeg_id in the test set, predict a probability for each of the vote columns. <br/>